HackaDOT-East-Asia/Summer-HackaDOT-2023/topics/topic5-phala/teams/README.md

 ```

 3. PR
-- Send PR to commit to `main` branch
+- Send PR to commit for your update to `main` branch.
+- **Work will only be evaluated if pushed to the `main` branch in Github, all other branches will be ignored.**

 ## Deadline